The network signature of constellation line figures: Discussion and conclusion

-\paragraph{In-depth study possible with different parametrisation} This study provided global statistics across cultures, with no in-depth focus on a particular cultural region.
-A focused study would be possible, by retaining only the interesting part of the data, and re-parametrising the manifold learning.
-A smaller perplexity value $p$ (Sec.~\ref{sec:extended_method}) would separate the large clusters of constellations into more definite subclusters, which could lead to more detailed, local insights.
+\paragraph{Future work} This study provided global statistics across cultures, but a more focused study would be possible, by retaining part of the data and re-parametrising the embedding to separate smaller subclusters.
+Also, the taxonomy of constellations, the similarity graphs for cultures, and the diversity results can help to guide future work which aims to find the cognitive principles of drawing constellation lines, or the features of the star patterns which yield specific constellation geometries.

-\paragraph{Relatively unique visual signatures, clusters of phylogenies} We obtained an assortativity $r = 0.446$ when measuring how constellations of Chinese ancestry ``mix'' with all others (question I.4).
-This, as expected, tells that the two ancestries are far from similar in signature.
-No other culture or type of culture is as dissimilar from another as Chinese ancestry is from any other ancestry.
-Mesopotamian ancestry also has its own signature, with $r=0.299$, but this is closer to that of American, Polynesian, and Austronesian cultures, which altogether form an unexpected similarity cluster, drawing large, intricate visual shapes over bright stars.

-\paragraph{Diversity exists} The majority of popular stars form visually diverse constellations (Sec.~\ref{sec:diversity}).
-Others shows a consistency of shape, with constellations embedded in only a few clusters in the manifold.
-Because of this diversity, our map of constellations, with its clusters of shapes, can help to guide any future work which aims to find accurate generative models to explain constellation shapes from cognitive principles, such as follow-ups to~\cite{dry2009perceptual,kemp2020perceptual}; classes of such models would be more accurate than single models.